 At this point, Christian gets into a brawl with Clay on the outside.
 Del Rio boots ‘Captain Charisma’ in the head and Clay blasts him with a T-Bone suplex on the arena floor, taking him out of the match.
 This almost backfires as the distraction allows ‘The Ultimate Opportunist’ to almost sneak a win with a cheeky roll-up.

 Edge follows up with the Jumping DDT and sets up the Spear (Spear!
 Spear!).
-The crowd are into this now.
+The crowd is into this now.

 Post-match, Edge walks up to Del Rio’s $100,000 plus Rolls Royce parked at the entrance stage, boots the driver’s door in and elbow drops on roof!
 Then Christian turns up with the tools and ‘The Rated R Superstar’ uses a tire iron to smash out the windows and scratch the paint off Del Rio’s car.